 The aquifer that supplies drinking water to the City of Bryan has a moderate susceptibility to contamination, due to the sensitivity of the aquifer in which the drinking water wells are located and the existence of several potential contaminant sources within the protection zone.
 This does not mean that the wellfields will become contaminated, only that conditions are such that the ground water could be impacted by potential contaminant sources.
-Future contamination may be avoided by implementing protective measures.
+Future contamination may be avoided by implementing protective department at 419-633-6100 or the Obio Environmental Protection measures.
 More information is available by calling the water department at 419-633-6100 or the Ohio Environmental Protection Agency at 614-644-3020.